Sailors' superstitions: Albatross

-The albatross as a superstitious relic is referenced in Samuel Taylor Coleridge's well-known poem The Rime of the Ancient Mariner.
+The albatross as a superstitious relic is referenced in Samuel Taylor Coleridge's well-known 1798 poem The Rime of the Ancient Mariner.
 It is considered very unlucky to kill an albatross; in Coleridge's poem, the narrator killed the bird and his fellow sailors eventually force him to wear the dead bird around his neck.

-Banana
+However, if a sailor sees an albatross, and allows it to live, then it's good luck.

+Bananas

 Having bananas on a ship, especially on a private boat or fishing yacht, is considered bad luck.
 The origin of the superstition is unknown.

-Whistling

-Whistling is usually considered to be bad luck with the possible exception of the sources mentioned below.
-It is said that to whistle is to challenge the wind itself, and that to do so will bring about a storm.
+Some believe it originates from the bananas causing other fruits and vegetables to ripen too quickly.

 Ceremonial ship launching

-During the christening ceremony for a ship, it is considered inauspicious if the bottle of champagne fails to break the first time it is swung against the hull.
+During the christening ceremony for a ship, it is considered bad luck if the bottle swung against the side of the ship fails to break.

+Unlucky numbers

+In North America and Western Europe, 13 is considered unlucky, so cruise ships are sometimes built without a deck 13.

+In Italy, where 17 is considered unlucky, cruise ships built and operated by MSC Cruises lack a Deck 17.

+Naming of a ship

+A new boat or ship needs to be named with a proper christening ceremony and breaking a bottle of champagne or other sparkling wine.

+The re-naming of a ship is not to be taken lightly: it is 7 years' bad luck to re-name a ship, without going through the proper procedures.
+The steps involved include:

+Finally, re-christen the ship with a bottle of champagne, drinking any remaining.

 Good luck

-Sailors also had a culture of items or practices that were believed to bring good luck, or trinkets to ward off bad luck or the evil eye.
+Sailors also had a culture of items or practices that were believed to bring good luck, or trinkets to ward off bad luck or the "evil eye".